 The modern history of the Exchange District is marked by several waves of renewal and investment.
 It began in the 1970’s with the recognition of the area’s important and unique place in the history of North America as witnessed by its impressive collection of intact architecture from Winnipeg’s boom period of the late 19th and early 20th Century.
 Each wave was preceded by the development of a common vision and principles to guide the area’s future.
 In each case, area stakeholders from both the public and private sector, as well as the community that believed in its future, came together to create this vision.

-The Exchange District is working in partnership with the City of Winnipeg, and with the support of the following firms:
+The Exchange District Plan 2022 and Sustainable Neighbourhood Investment Strategy are being developed in partnership with the City of Winnipeg, and with the support of the following firms:

 Planning and Design: Scatliff Miller + Murray

 This project is made possible thanks to generous funding from our partners:

 The Federation of Canadian Municipalities Green Municipal Fund

 The City of Winnipeg Gail Parvin Hammerquist Fund